Summer-16/CSGO-VMPanel/README.md

 npm install -g forever-service sudo forever-service install vmpService --script server.js
 ```
-- Once done you will get info on your terminal how to start, stop and restart the service using systemctl which indicate the successfull execution of command.
+- Once done you will get info on your terminal how to start, stop and restart the service using your OS service manaher which indicate the successfull execution of command.
 - At this point you are good to go and add the bash file in all your servers.

 ### Adding bash file in servers